oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 1. In the breadcrumb at the top of the page, select **Target databases**.

 2. If needed, select your compartment.
-Your registered target database is listed on the right.
+Your registered target database is listed in the table.

     - A target database with an **Active** status means that it is currently registered with Oracle Data Safe.
     - A target database with a **Deleted** status means that it is no longer registered with Oracle Data Safe.
 The listing is removed 45 days after the target database is deregistered.